Skip to main content

 Exhibition

-Marx is arguably best known as the designer of woven London Underground (Tube) seat moquette fabric and as an illustrator of children’s books.
-However, she was also an extensive producer of hand block-printed textiles (ca.1925-1940) and later designs for fabrics woven for the public (1936-1947).
+Marx is best known as the designer of woven London Underground (Tube) seat moquette fabric and as an illustrator of children’s books.
+However, she was also a prolific producer of hand block-printed textiles (ca.1925–1940) and later designs for fabrics woven for the public (ca.1936–1947).